ababber/ababber.github.io/content/2025/02/06-how-to-create-a-blog-with-quartz-github-and-cloudflare.md

 * Create an account.
 * Search for a domain name.
 * Register it (prices will vary depending on the domain name).
-* From you `Account Home` go to the domain you just created.
+* From your `Account Home` go to the domain you just created.
 * Click on `DNS` and ensure you're in the `Records` section.
 * Select `Add record`:
   * Type: `CNAME`